Palawizard/Utransfer/README.md

 - Users are encouraged to report any bugs or issues to help us improve UTransfer.

 ## Upcoming Features
+- Going to add something to tell the user that **the server is up**
 - **Continuous support and maintenance** to ensure reliability.
 - **Exploration of new features** based on user feedback.